Ethinyl Estradiol

 Guide to Drug Food Interactions (Amazon Best Seller)

-On this episode, I discuss sumatriptan pharmacology, adverse effects, drug interactions and more.
+On this episode, I discuss olmesartan (Benicar) pharmacology, adverse effects, drug interactions, and pharmacokinetics.

 Be sure to check out our free Top 200 study guide – a 31 page PDF that is yours for FREE!